Bayesian Cluster Weighted Gaussian Models: Model description

 As discussed in \cite{park_casella} the prior in Eq. \eqref{lasso-prior} can be written as a scale mixture of normal distributions with an exponential mixing density, leading to an augmented ``global-local'' shrinkage-prior representation of the following form

 In Equation \eqref{aug_tau}, the general notation $\mathrm{Exp}(\lambda)$ refers to the exponential distribution with {rate} $\lambda > 0$.
-The above augmentation facilitates the use of Gibbs sampling used in the proposed MCMC algorithm presented in Appendix A.
+The above augmentation facilitates the use of Gibbs sampling.
+The inverse-gamma prior in \eqref{inv-gamma}, whose limiting form is Jeffreys prior for $a\rightarrow 0$ and $b\rightarrow 0$ (we use $a=b=10^{-3}$), is the standard option for variance components, leading to conditional conjugacy.